BlueBrain/Brayns/python/doc/source/examples_loader.rst

 Load a model
 ============

+Now that we are connected to a braynsService instance, it is time to load something to render.

+All entities in Brayns are models and refered as ``Model`` in the API.
+A model can be something to render (circuit, mesh, morphology, etc...), a light or a clipping geometry.

-Everything that is rendered by Brayns is called `Model`.
-A model is usually an assembly of primitives (spheres, boxes, planes, meshes, ...) and can have a simulation attached to it.
+Everything that is going to be rendered is usually an assembly of primitives (spheres, capsules, meshes, etc...) and can have a simulation attached.

-A simulation can change the model color or radius depending on the global `Simulation` state (current frame).
+A simulation can change the model color or radius depending on the global ``Simulation`` state (current frame).
 The user is responsible to choose the current simulation frame, the backend doesn't perform any update on this.

 Models can be built from different file formats.
-The support to parse and load different files (SONATA, BlueConfig, DTI, ...) is added by plugins :ref:`plugins-label`.
+The support to parse and load different files (SONATA, BlueConfig, DTI, ...) is added by plugins :ref:``plugins-label``.
 By default, Brayns only supports mesh loading without plugins.

 Loader
 ------

 Loaders contain the settings to load specific file formats.
-They are mostly contained in the `braynsCircuitExplorer` plugin (SONATA, BBP) for the backend support and in `SonataLoader` and `BbpLoader` for the Python API.
+They are mostly contained in the ``braynsCircuitExplorer`` plugin (SONATA, BBP) for the backend support and in ``SonataLoader`` and ``BbpLoader`` for the Python API.

-Here in this example, we will load a file a BBP format (BlueConfig).
+Here in this example, we will load a file at BBP format (BlueConfig).

 .. code-block:: python